≡ Menu

 • Anemia,

-• Urinary and/or bowel incontinence.
+• Urinary and bowel incontinence.

-Unfortunately, when symptoms occur they often steadily get worse and then plateau around 9 months old when the spine stops growing.
+And even complete loss of motor function in their rear legs.
+Unfortunately, symptoms often steadily worsen and then plateau around nine months old when the spine stops growing.

 Diagnosis of Hemivertebra in Dogs